-Thirdly, various activities such as gender awareness meetings, capacity building in climate change adaptation, alternative livelihoods, sustainable agriculture practices and lobbying and advocacy will be conducted.
-It is expected that these activities will lead to the following: establishment of alternative livelihood sources, increased adoption of sustainable agriculture practices, adoption of gender-sensitive adaptation plans, and engagement in advocacy and lobbying activities.
+Thirdly, various activities such as gender awareness meetings, capacity building in climate change adaptation, alternative livelihoods, sustainable agriculture practices, and lobbying and advocacy will be conducted.
+It is expected that these activities will lead to the following: the establishment of alternative livelihood sources, increased adoption of sustainable agriculture practices, adoption of gender-sensitive adaptation plans, and engagement in advocacy and lobbying activities.

 It is important to note that the TLAP has been designed to complement other initiatives in the UTZ Sector Partnership Programme (SP).
 Specifically, the project will contribute to some of the key outcomes in the SP theory of change related to gender, lobbying and advocacy, and capacity building.
 Through the capacity needs assessments, the project will identify the specific capacity needs of the smallholder male and female farmers.
-These will inform the development of training materials in lobbying, advocacy and gender which will be used to train the target beneficiaries.
-Additionally, the project will conduct gender sensitization meetings in the targeted communities.
+These will inform the development of training materials in lobbying, advocacy, and gender which will be used to train the target beneficiaries.
+Additionally, the project will conduct gender sensitization meetings in targeted communities.

 These activities will build a basis for the development of a lobbying and advocacy plan, and female empowerment activities in the SP.
 As the communities will have been sensitized on gender, and trained in lobbying, advocacy, and gender, the programme can build on these activities and continue to build the capacities of other beneficiaries and promote female empowerment within the formal structures of the smallholder tea growing sector.